 At Sainsbury's Bank, we put our customers at the heart of everything we do.
-We develop our products with customers in mind, and our digital services too – our product pages, online applications, online servicing and mobile sites.
+We develop our products with customers in mind, and our digital services too – our product pages, online applications, online servicing, mobile apps and mobile sites.

 We aim to meet the standards set by the World Wide Web Consortium (W3C) - an international community that develops the Web Content Accessibility Guidelines (WCAG).